Our expert engineers can help you with everything from file conversions to end-to-end production support. See how it works.

-Selective Laser Sintering (SLS) is an additive manufacturing technology capable of building complex polymer parts with high accuracy.
-It's a popular 3D printing process for rapid prototyping and end-use parts.
+Selective Laser Sintering (SLS) is capable of building complex polymer parts with high accuracy.
+It’s a popular 3D printing process for prototyping and end-use parts.

 How SLS works